June Growing Tips

 If you don’t want to spray, apple maggot control bags only need to be installed once.
 Just install them by the time the fruit is nickel size for season long th prevention of egg deposit by apple maggot flies.
 Thinning the fruit at the same time will reduce the total number of bags you need to install, and allow the fruit to grow to a larger size.
 To install the apple maggot control bag stretch the top inch or so open, slip it over a fruit, then twist and snugly wrap the neck of the bag around the fruit stem to secure.

-Go to the May Growing Tips Insect/Disease section for more details on apple maggot and codling moth monitoring and control (Click on Growing Info on our home page, scroll down to find May Growing Tips).
+Go to the May Growing Tips Insect/Disease section for more details on apple maggot and codling moth monitoring and control (Scroll to the bottom of this page, select Growers Information, scroll down to find May Growing Tips).

 Spotted Wing Drosophila, Drosophila Suzuki, is a new pest of concern along the west coast of the United States.
 First identified in California in 2009, it has now been identified north to B.C.
 Canada, in many areas along the I-5 corridor.
 Hot dry summers are expected to limit its spread into the interior portions of the country.
 It is a type of fruit fly, or vinegar fly is another common name.
 Unlike other types of vinegar fly which deposit their eggs in fully ripe fruit, this one deposits her eggs in the fruit just prior to the full ripe stage.
 The larvae are mature and ready to pupate in 6-10 days, when the fruit is just ripe and ready to pick, depending on temperature.
 This fruit fly infests many types of soft fruit, from blueberries to strawberries, domestic or wild, and many others in between.
 At this point the insect is not widespread, but is expected to become more established over the next few years.
 Learning to monitor and identify this insect will be your first best step to dealing with it.
 Currently, Spinosad insecticides are the recommended spray if they are present in your fruit plantings.
 Go to this web page to learn more about the life cycle, identification, and monitoring of SWD (Spotted Wing Drosophila) https://ir.library.oregonstate.edu/xmlui/bitstream/handle/1957/20883/em9026.pdf.